zxuuuustupid/VitaeRAG/README.md

 First, create a file named `.env` in the project root directory.

-Then, open the `.env` file and add your API key and API endpoint in the following format.
+Then, open the `.env` file and add your API key and API endpoint in the following format.This repository currently supports **DeepSeek** and **ZhipuAI**.
  For example, using DeepSeek:

 ```
 LLM_PROVIDER="deepseek"